BuckeyeSoftware/rex/doc/STYLE.md

 is about "is-a" relationships between type, it's non-trivial to describe "is-a" relationships in a consistent manner for single-level inheritence, never mind multiple-level inheritence.
-Similarly, "is-a" relationships are mental models that map poorly and violate Data Oriented Design.
+Similarly, "is-a" relationships are mental models that map poorly and violate [Data Oriented Design](https://en.wikipedia.org/wiki/Data-oriented_design).

 ### No `dynamic_cast`
-Polymorphism has it's uses but uses should be limited.
-When multiple-inheritence isn't allowed, implementing your own type-check for casts between types with the use of simple integers is not only far faster, it's far easier to reason about when inspecting the state of objects in a debugger.
+Polymorphism has its uses but they should be limited.
+When multiple-inheritence isn't allowed, implementing a type-check for casts between types with the use of integers is not only far faster, it's far easier to reason about when inspecting the state of objects in a debugger.

 ### No `new`, `new[]`, `delete`, or `delete[]`
-Rex uses a fully polymorphic allocator interface where every container and function that requires dynamic memory allocation requires as a dependency.
+Rex uses a fully polymorphic allocator interface where every container and function that requires dynamic memory allocation, must be given as a dependency.
 This allows backing everything with custom allocators with different lifetime requirements without having to introduce separate types that are incompatible with one another at interface boundaries.
 The use of traditional memory management in C++ does not enable any of this behavior and is outright disabled